-1. Non-dilutive

-2. Asset specific

-not on the balance sheet

-3. No fixed payments

-have longer terms and no

-4. Keep full autonomy

-over the end product
+Non-dilutive Compared to equity, it doesn't dilute existing shareholders

+- 2. Asset specific A royalty sits on one asset, not on the balance sheet - No fixed payments Compared to debt, royalties have longer terms and no fixed payments - 4.
+Keep full autonomy The miner retains full control over the end product